-The button stance of a lounge coat—whether it be a button one, button two or button three jacket—is determined by the position of the button placed at the waist.
-That would be the single button on a button one jacket, the top button on a button two jacket and the middle button on a button three jacket.
+The button stance of a lounge coat—whether it be a button-one, button-two, button-three or double-breasted jacket—is determined by the position of the button placed at the waist.
+That would be the single button on a button-one jacket, the top button on a button-two jacket and the middle-button on a button three jacket.
 On the traditional six button double-breasted with two to button, the button stance is at the middle row buttons.

 Some tailors, like Anderson & Sheppard, have a system that measures exactly where that button should be, whilst others eyeball the position.
 The position of the waist button is placed first and the others around it.
 Some like to place the button on a button one jacket lower than the top button on a button two, which can sometimes provide a better visual balance, but that’s more relevant with today’s trend toward a higher button stance.

 For Die Another Day in 2002 the button stance is raised to higher than Bond’s suits had ever buttoned before.
 The fastening button is now exactly halfway down the jacket at the waist, though it doesn’t flatter Pierce Brosnan so much now that his waist is larger than his small chest.
 Daniel Craig’s suits in Casino Royale and Quantum of Solace stick with the same balanced button stance, halfway down the jacket.
 As opposed to Pierce Brosnan, this button stance is great for Daniel Craig, and it works well for most people.

-The button stance in Skyfall has gone against the current trend and moved down slightly, but it looks a lot lower than it is because the jacket is shorter.
+The button stance in Skyfall has gone against the current trend and moved down slightly to the natural waist, but it looks a lot lower than it is because the jacket is shorter.
 And because the jacket is shorter, if the button were placed in the middle of the jacket it would be too high.
 That’s the mistake most fashionably short jackets make.
 They position the button in the middle of the jacket, which would be fine on a traditional-length jacket but ends up being too high for the person wearing it.

-In the second half of the previous decade it was fashionable to place the button stance on a traditional-length above the waist, and that trend has still carried over with some makers.
+In the second half of the aughts it was fashionable to place the button stance on a traditional-length jacket above the waist, and that trend has still carried over with some makers.
 It’s especially unflattering with the low-rise trousers that are so often paired with that style jacket because it shows shirt below the waist button.
 But now the bottom of the jacket has come up to, putting the high button in proportion with the jacket.
 Not following the trend and keeping the button stance low on Daniel Craig’s suits in Skyfall was one of the better decisions made by the film’s costumiers.
 However, keeping the button stance at the lower, traditional height emphasizes how short the jacket is.